 Alternative 2 is similar to Alternative 1.
 The proposed expansion areas, construction activities, and SUA would be the same as Alternative 1.
-The differences between Alternative 1 and Alternative 2 is that Alternative 2 would allow certain categories of users access to B-16, B-17, and B-20 when the ranges are not operational (i.e., typically weekends, holidays, and when closed for scheduled maintenance).

-Therefore, impacts to biological resources with implementation of Alternative 2 would be the same as those previously assessed under Alternative 1.
+The differences between Alternative 1 and Alternative 2 is that Alternative 2 would allow certain categories of users (ceremonial, cultural, or academic research visits; and land management activities) access to B-16, B-17, and B-20 when the ranges are not operational (i.e., typically weekends, holidays, and when closed for scheduled maintenance).
+In addition, due to the small difference in the boundary of the proposed B-16 expansion area under Alternative 2, there would be impacts on an additional 2 acres of intermountain greasewood wet shrubland due to the change in fenceline along the southeastern corner (Table 3.10-27 and Figure 3.10-49).
+Therefore, impacts on vegetation communities and wildlife populations, including special-status species, with implementation of Alternative 2 would be similar to those previously assessed under Alternative 1.